December marks the onset of the winter season in

 Daylight

-With an average of 11h and 0min of daylight, December has the shortest days of the year in Mumbai, India.
+With an average of 11h and 0min of daylight, December has the shortest days of the year in Mumbai.

-On the first day of the month, sunrise is at 6:55 am and sunset at 5:59 pm.
-On the last day of December, in Mumbai, sunrise is at 7:11 am and sunset at 6:11 pm IST.
+On the first day of December, sunrise is at 6:55 am and sunset at 5:59 pm.
+On the last day of the month, sunrise is at 7:11 am and sunset at 6:11 pm IST.

 Sunshine